 In the car factory, if two operators use two different methods to install the front seats, the differences would become readily visible to operators and supervisors because there is an opportunity to observe the differences every minute, and more likely prompt attention and motivation to establish a best practice for the task.
 This would result in the codification of the tacit knowledge that was held by the operators and a faster rate of learning for both.

 In the bus factory, however, if two operators use two different methods to install the driver’s seat, any variation in the methods used can remain hidden because operators install them only once an hour rather than once every minute.
-Moreover, seat installation is one of the many tasks that these operators perform at their workstation, which can further conceal the differences because they can make up for variations in their methods to perform specific tasks by adjusting the time they spend on the other tasks in their workstation.
+Moreover, seat installation is one of the many tasks that these operators perform at their workstations, which can further conceal the differences because they can make up for variations in their methods to perform specific tasks by adjusting the time they spend on the other tasks in their workstations.
 Hence, variations in the methods of work are likely to attract less attention, and the knowledge is more likely to remain in tacit form—and the rate of learning slows.

 Faster rhythms support learning lean